Restoration of the Scottish Catholic hierarchy

 The re-establishment of the hierarchy of the Catholic Church in Scotland took effect on 15 March 1878.
 This followed the restoration of the English hierarchy in 1850.

 The restoration was carried out on the instructions of Pope Leo XIII and was one of the first acts of his papacy.

 The "old" hierarchy had ended in 1603 when Archbishop Beaton of the Archdiocese of Glasgow died in Paris.
-In the intervening period from the Scottish Reformation until the restoration of the hierarchy, Scottish Catholics were ministered to by an underground network of priests (such as Saint John Ogilvie, Martyr) who were overseen by Apostolic prefects and then Apostolic Vicars as the oppression of Catholics became less severe.
+In the intervening period from the Scottish Reformation until the restoration of the hierarchy, Scottish Catholics were ministered to by an underground network of priests (such as Saint John Ogilvie, Martyr) who were governed by Prefects Apostolic and then Vicars Apostolic as the oppression of Catholics became less severe.

-The restored hierarchy were members of the Apostolic Vicariate and the territories of the new dioceses and archdioceses were based on the ancient (pre-reformation) ones.
+The bishops of the restored hierarchy were drawn from the then existing Vicars Apostolic and the territories of the new dioceses and archdioceses were based on the ancient (pre-reformation) ones.

 There were two archbishops and four bishops in the new hierarchy: